hliu2/hadoop-streaming-pig-query/README.md

-# hadoop streaming and pig query
+# Hadoop streaming and pig query

 ## Introduction
 * Use hadoop streaming to compare with pig query with the same job.